utshomax/postman-docs/src/pages/docs/administration/sso/duo.md

 > **[SSO with Duo is available on Postman Enterprise plans.](https://www.postman.com/pricing)**

-*Note: An admin of your Duo organization must create the SAML application.*
+You must be an administrator in your Duo organization to configure SSO for your team.

 ## Setting up a custom SAML application in Duo